wchan87/pyflink/README.md

        --jarfile /opt/flink/lib/pyflink-1.0.0-uber.jar
     ```

+You can use [lottery_avro_schema.json](lottery_avro_schema.json) as the Avro schema to read from the Kafka topic, `lottery-topic` to confirm that the events are written successfully.

 ### PyFlink Process Kafka

 Instructions below is based on [Flink's Python API](https://iceberg.apache.org/docs/latest/flink/#flinks-python-api) to submit PyFlink job, specifically [process_kafka.py](process_kafka.py)